 What’s In It for the User?

-For all I know, One Kings Lane did online testing or can discern from their analytics that I’m an outlier.
+One Kings Lane did online testing or can discern from their analytics that I’m an outlier for all I know.
 Many people will gladly provide an email.
 And yes, I could have entered a secondary email address.

-There is little information in the pop up that tells me what I get for joining.
-As for 70% off, it’s meaningless until I see the items and prices.
-It makes me think that the main objective is for the retailer to build their email list and my initial shopping experience is secondary.
+There is little information in the pop-up that tells me what I get for joining.
+As for 70% off, it isn’t significant until I see the items and prices.
+It makes me think that the main objective is for the retailer to build their email list, and my initial shopping experience is secondary.
 I doubt that is their intent.

 This tactic of requiring my email before viewing this site didn’t work for me.
 There are too many options where I can shop without having to give that info as a prerequisite.

 I’m not saying One Kings Lane is wrong.
-Clearly, they are executing well as their revenue is $200 million according to this Forbes article by Tomio Geron.
-(Note: if you go to the Forbes article, you do see a quote and ad first.
-But, you can click the Continue to Site link in top right.)
+Clearly, they are executing well as their revenue is $200 million, according to this Forbes article by Tomio Geron.
+(Note: if you go to the Forbes article, you see a quote and ad first.
+But, you can click the Continue to Site link in the top right.)

 A Subtle Difference

-And if flattery is the best compliment, I do see sites and Google Ads that look similar to One King’s Lane.
-Keep in mind that dragons don’t have 20/20 vision but when I went the Joss & Main site below, I thought they were another division that was geared to a different audience.
+And if flattery is the best compliment, I see sites and Google Ads that look similar to One King’s Lane.
+Keep in mind that dragons don’t have 20/20 vision, but when I went to the Joss & Main site below, I thought they were another division geared to a different audience.
 I had to check domain registrations to rule that out.

 Although the sites look similar to me on the surface, Joss & Main takes a slightly different approach.
 Their form anticipates my question about why they ask for an email address.
-The 30 second video goes into more detail.
+The 30-second video goes into more detail.
 I also get the idea that they are a “members-only daily deals” type site, whereas I didn’t get that from my first look at One Kings Lane.
-This was probably because I was fixated on having to give an email without knowing the reason that I didn’t see other clues.
+This was probably because I was fixated on giving an email without knowing why I didn’t see other clues.